-- 45 The policy of the Fund will be to treat the equity allocation as a block aimed at maximising the financial returns to the funds (and thus minimising employers' contributions) consistent with an acceptable level of risk.
-The block of Bonds, Property and Cash is aimed at lowering overall risk (at the cost of anticipated lower return). - 46 The Trustees have agreed an allocation to private equity and infrastructure.
-This will be effected principally through fund of funds arrangements to increase diversification and reduce risk.
+- 48 The policy of the Fund will be to treat the equity allocation as a block aimed at maximising the financial returns to the funds (and thus minimising employers' contributions) consistent with an acceptable level of risk.
+The block of Bonds, Property and Cash is aimed at lowering overall risk (at the cost of anticipated lower return). - 49 The Trustees have agreed an allocation to private equity and infrastructure.
 The allocation is based on committed amounts and, owing to the nature of these funds, the actual net investment level will be significantly lower.
-New investments will be made over time to target a commitment level of 10% of the Fund (within an allocation range up to 15% to allow for movements in market value).

-- 47 Investments, such as private equity and infrastructure, that fall outside the high level asset classes will be included within the most appropriate class for reporting purposes and assessed against the relevant part of the strategic benchmark. - 48 Cash will be managed and invested on the Fund's behalf by the County Council in line with its treasury management policy.
+New investments will be made over time to target a commitment level of 10% of the Fund (within an allocation range up to 15% to allow for movements in market value). - 50 Investments, such as private equity and infrastructure, that fall outside the high level asset classes will be included within the most appropriate class for reporting purposes and assessed against the relevant part of the strategic benchmark. - 51 Cash will be managed and invested on the Fund's behalf by the County Council in line with its treasury management policy.
 The policy is to invest surplus funds prudently, giving priority to security and liquidity rather than yield.
-If losses occur, however, the Fund will bear its share of those losses. - 49 Pension fund cash is separately identified each day and specific investment decisions will be made on any surplus cash identified, based on the estimated cash flow requirements of the Fund.
+If losses occur, however, the Fund will bear its share of those losses. - 52 Pension fund cash is separately identified in a named account and specific investment decisions will be made on any surplus cash identified, based on the estimated cash flow requirements of the Fund.
 As the majority of cash is allocated to individual investment managers and may be called by them for investment at short notice, it is expected that the majority of cash will be placed on call or on short-term fixed deposits.
-Unallocated balances may be placed directly with the Fund's custodian. - 50 Joint investments using a combination of Fund cash and County Council cash may be made where this is in the best interests of the Fund.
-In considering such investments, guidance issued by the Department for Communities and Local Government will be followed and the Fund will receive its fair share of interest in proportion to the share of cash invested. - 51 Other asset classes, such as hedge funds and currency, will be reviewed as part of the regular asset allocation strategy review and, if a decision to invest in other assets is made, the Investment Strategy Statement will be revised accordingly.
+Unallocated balances may be placed directly with the Fund's custodian.

+- 53 Other asset classes, such as hedge funds and currency, will be reviewed as part of the regular asset allocation strategy review and, if a decision to invest in other assets is made, the Investment Strategy Statement will be revised accordingly. - 54 Infrastructure investments can provide predictable income streams with a high correlation to inflation over a long period of time.